shivammishra3/tasty-grills/README.md

 # tasty grills

-- This is a food recommendation app that will give you a overview of different cuisines with thier ratings.
+- This is a food recommendation app that will give you a overview of different cuisines with their ratings.
 - Made with React JS initially in codesandbox then later in VS Code.
 - codesandbox link : https://codesandbox.io/s/tastygrills-final-ivlwt